Addressing network security challenges at the Edge

 For the distributed enterprise, emerging technology and tools are a blessing and a curse.
 They can greatly benefit a company’s efficiency and the bottom line, but they also often present additional security challenges at the Edge.

-Gartner Research estimates that by 2016 more than 30% of advanced targeted threats will target the branch office/Network’s Edge as the vulnerability entry point.
+Gartner Research estimated that by 2016 more than 30% of advanced targeted threats will target the branch office/Network’s Edge as the vulnerability entry point.
 It’s important to consider not only the risks at hand, but also the types of solutions that will be most effective for your unique situation.

 The Move to Cloud Apps Raises New Security Issues